m2049r/xmrwallet/doc/FAQ.md

 - Only 5 decimal places shown in transactions (full amount in details - click on transaction)
 - All significant figures shown in balance
 - QR Code scanning - make sure to *ALWAYS* verify the scanned code is what it is advertised to be!
-- QR Code for receiving
+- QR Code for receiving with conversion of XMR to USD/EUR and back through kraken API
 - Backup wallets to ```.backups``` folder in main wallet folder (old backups are overwritten)
 - Rename wallets
 - Archive (=Backup and delete)